-Homework assignments
+Homework assignments:

-There are planned 6 homework assignments this semester.
-Each assignment typically includes 4 small problems.
+There are planned 7 or 8 homework assignments depending on our progress, approximately one assignment each other week.
+Each assignment typically includes 3 problems based on material of lectures.
 The assignments will be given throughout the semester a week before they are due.
 Solutions to homework problems should be turned in either to instructor's mailbox on the due date by 2:30 pm (hard copies) or to instructor's e-mail on the due date by 23:59 (electronic copy).
 Electronic copies are required to meet major requirements for multiple scanning and rescanning: use of black ink; resolution at least 600 dpi; black-and-white format is preferable; file format: PDF.
 Solutions for each homework will be reviewed in class at a lecture that follows the due date of the homework.
 Homework submitted after a due date, but before an in-class review receives 75% of maximum score (if all problems are solved correctly).
 Solutions returned after the in-class review are not scored and receive 0 score.

-Grading
+Grading: